rednafi/rednafi.com/content/javascript/bulk_request_google_search_index.md

 things worse, the search engine selected the previous domain as canonical, and no amount of manual requests were changing the status in the last 30 days.
-Strangely, I didn't encounter this issue with Bing, as it reindexed the new site within a week after I submitted the [sitemap.xml] via their webmaster panel.
+Strangely, I didn't encounter this issue with Bing, as it reindexed the new site within a week after I submitted the sitemap file via their webmaster panel.

 While researching this, one potential solution suggested that along with submitting the sitemap via [Google Search Console][google-search-console], I'd have to make individual